 - 1. Examine procurement practices.

 - 2. Make changes where cost-savings dictate.

 - 3. Evaluate spending reductions.

 Q1: Improvements have been made to procurement of paper and office supplies resulting in over \$9,000 savings YTD 2017.

-Q2: Cost saving efforts are ongoing.
-We currently have \$11,980 in documented savings on office supply purchase orders YTD.
-District-wide paper purchasing continues to go well.
+Q2: Cost saving efforts are ongoing with \$11,980 in documented savings on office supply purchases YTD.